microsoft/vscode-docs/api/references/extension-guidelines.md

 ### Views with progress

-You can also [show progress in the Source Control view](/api/references/vscode-api#ProgressLocation) if your view is inside of the SCM view container.
+You can also [show progress in a view](/api/references/vscode-api#ProgressLocation) by referencing the view id.

 ![SCM Progress](images/guidelines/scm-progress.png)